Body Dysmorphic Disorder

 To be diagnosed with BDD:

-There are other mental health disorders that are common in people with BDD.
+Other mental health disorders are common in people with BDD.
 They include obsessive compulsive disorder, social anxiety, depression, and eating disorders.

 How is body dysmorphic disorder treated?